lmfit/asteval/_sources/basics.rst.txt

 ===============

 Asteval monitors and caches exceptions in the evaluated code.
-Brief error messages are printed (with Python's print statement or function, and so using standard output by default), and the full set of exceptions is kept in the :attr:`error` attribute of the :class:`Interpreter` instance.
+Brief error messages are printed (with Python's print function, and so using standard output by default), and the full set of exceptions is kept in the :attr:`error` attribute of the :class:`Interpreter` instance.
 This :attr:`error` attribute is a list of instances of the asteval :class:`ExceptionHolder` class, which is accessed through the :meth:`get_error` method.
 The :attr:`error` attribute is reset to an empty